jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.5.4 (2026/06/10) =
+* Fix: Hold to Talk button on mobile Realtime chatbot no longer triggers the context menu (copy, select) when held.
+* Update: Images and files can now be sent without a text message; engines skip the empty text part for providers that reject it.
+* Fix: Sending is now blocked while a file is still uploading, with a spinner on the send button and a progress bar on the file preview until upload completes.
+* Fix: Eliminated the gap between the chatbot and the keyboard on iOS by locking body scroll while the mobile chatbot is open.
+* Fix: Anthropic safety refusals now show a readable message instead of an empty reply.
+* Add: Claude Fable 5 model.
+Marked Claude Sonnet 4, Opus 4, and Opus 4.1 as deprecated.
+* Add: Web search support for OpenRouter via the Tools & Capabilities section.
+* Add: Full Screen view for Discussions, a Discussions count on the Dashboard, and fixed filenames with underscores being rendered as italics in the admin discussion view.
+* Update: AI provider connectors now mentioned in the readme description.
+* Update: PDF import now remembers the Density, Overlap, and filename-as-title settings between imports.
+* Fix: OpenClaw link in the readme now points to our own article.
+* Update: Marked GPT Image 1.5 and GPT Image 1 Mini as deprecated; default image model moved to GPT Image 2.
+* Fix: PHP 8.2+ deprecation warning caused by an undeclared `$extraData` property on `Meow_MWAI_Reply`.
+* Add: Embeddings sync can now be restricted to specific Polylang languages via a comma-separated languages field.
+* Fix: `wp_alter_post` regex mode now handles patterns containing "/" (e.g. Gutenberg block markers) and returns the actual PCRE error instead of a generic one.

 = 3.5.3 (2026/05/28) =
 * Fix: Filenames with underscores (e.g. `Some_File_2026.pdf`) were getting partially italicized by the chatbot's markdown renderer.